 I use one of several methods, depending upon the client and the situation:

 I am an EMDRIA-certified EMDR therapist.
-If you’re interested in EMDR therapy, please call me at
+I also offer consultation for EMDR therapists.
+If you’re interested in EMDR therapy or consultation, please call me at

 410-888-0590 or email me at jenniferbeall.lcpc@gmail.com.